philipz/gridgain-data-center-replication-demo/README.md

 # Clusters Synchronization With GridGain Data Center Replication

 The demo shows how to configure Data Center Replication between GridGain clusters.

+In the demo we will fill the shopping cart in one data center, and then make sure that everything is synchronized in the second data center.

 ## Prerequisites